 President Trump’s nationalist agenda and scepticism towards international cooperation might make him a more popular figure among those who fear globalization.
 We will explore this in a next step.
 Figure 4 shows the approval rating of Trump among those respondents in the EU28 that view globalization as a threat and among those who view globalization as an opportunity.
 Although the President’s approval ratings are well below the 50 per cent mark for both groups, respondents that fear globalization hold much more positive views about him.
 In July 2017, 30 per cent of those who view globalization as a threat approved of Trump while only 22 per cent of those who view globalization as an opportunity did.
 In December 2017, 26 per cent of those who feel threatened by globalization approved of the American president versus 22 per cent of those who feel that globalization is an opportunity.

 Figures 5.1 (France), 5.2 (Germany), 5.3 (Great Britain), 5.4 (Italy), 5.5 (Poland), 5.6 (Spain) display the approval ratings of those who fear globalization versus those who do not within the six largest member states.
-In all six countries respondents that feel threatened by globalization approve more of President Trump than those who think that globalization is an opportunity.
+In all six countries respondents who feel threatened by globalization approve more of President Trump than those who think that globalization is an opportunity.
 Interestingly, the gap in approval ratings between those who fear globalization versus those who do not is the largest among the German and Polish public and the smallest among the French and Spanish public.
 The gap in approval between the two groups narrowed somewhat over the course of 2017.
 In France, Great Britain and Italy those who view globalization as a threat have become more sceptical of the US president.

 In December 2017, only 25 per cent of Europeans agreed with the statement that the European Union after closely cooperating with the United States for a long time should now go its own way.
 40 per cent disagreed with the statement and 35 per cent indicated that they neither agree nor disagree.